-There are several situations where estate assets must go through a process known as probate before they can be distributed.
+There are several situations where estate assets must go through the process of probate before they can be distributed.
 Those situations include, but not limited to:

 - When someone dies without an estate plan of any kind;